 Rev. Earl Palmer has served in pastoral ministries at University Presbyterian Church in Seattle, Union Church in Manila, First Presbyterian Church of Berkeley, and The National Presbyterian Church in Washington, D.C.
-He has a commitment to expositional preaching of biblical texts.
-He has a strong interest in pursuing theological themes that are present in classic and contemporary literature, with particular focus on such authors as C.S.
+He has a commitment to expositional preaching of biblical texts, as well as a strong interest in pursuing theological themes that are present in classic and contemporary literature, with particular focus on such authors as C.S.
 Lewis, J.R.R.
 Tolkien, Dietrich Bonhoeffer and Karl Barth.
 He is one of the most gifted teachers of the Bible, with a unique style that unfolds the text and allows the listener to make great discoveries.
 EPM exists so that this teacher can keep sharing his gift with the world.

 The idea for Earl Palmer Ministries was borne from the example of John Stott Ministries, founded in order for the late John Stott to continue doing ministry after he retired from the pulpit.
 Like John Stott, Earl gets the benefit of a Study Assistant – a yearlong appointment in which a recent college graduate spends a year assisting Rev. Palmer in his writing, teaching, and travel.